madanmx/GameSFX/README.md

 dark.py
 dark_crystfel.hkl
 dark_start.hkl
 command-prompt$./dark.py  #After preparing the dark_start.hkl file execute this command and the relevant details prompted by this code.
 The details include No. of residues, cell parameters, space group, resolution,...
-This will generate several files out of which FOBS_dark.mtz is the final file required to prepare DED map.
+This will generate several files out of which Fo_dark.mtz is the final file required to prepare DED map.
 After this go bact to the previous directory with the path /path/GameSFX

 #### Quick dark structure refinement